rtek1000/CPlusPlus_Prototype_Generator/Python/Readme.md

 - - The keyword does not need to be complete (uint: uint8_t, uint32_t)

 - - The source file name must be placed after the script name, example: prot_gen_cpp.py main.cpp

+- - Long line wrapping functions are not supported